 The SAVE_CONFIGURATION qualifier is intended to be used to provide a means to restore nonvolatile memory (NVRAM) contents when a controller in a single-controller module configuration is replaced.
-The SAVE_CONFIGURATION qualifier cannot cross hardware revisions or software versions.
-SAVE_CONFIGURATION is not available for upgrades of firmware or hardware, and does not perform inter-platform conversions.
-For example, do not use SAVE_CONFIGURATION to upgrade from HSOF Version 3.1 to Version 3.2, or from an HSZ40 to an HSZ50 array controller.
+The SAVE_CONFIGURATION qualifier cannot be used across hardware revisions or software Versions.
+SAVE_CONFIGURATION is not available for upgrades of firmware or hardware, and will not perform inter-platform conversions.
+For example, you cannot use SAVE_CONFIGURATION to upgrade from HSOF Version 5.1 to Version 5.2, or from an HSZ40 to an HSZ50 array controller.

-The controller stores the subsystem's configuration-the configured storagesets, the qualifiers set for each, the installed HSOF patches, and so on -in its nonvolatile memory.
-Therefore, if the controller fails in a nonredundant configuration, the subsystem must be reconfigured from scratch.
-(In a dual-redundant configuration, this information is stored by both controllers, eliminating the risk of losing it.)
+The controller stores the subsystem's configuration information such as -the storagesets you configured, the qualifiers set for each, the HSOF patches you've installed, and so on, in its nonvolatile memory.
+This means that, if the controller in a nonredundant configuration should fail, you would have to reconfigure the subsystem from scratch if you haven't set the SAVE-CONFIGURATION qualifier.
+In a dual-redundant configuration, this information is stored by both controllers, which effectively eliminates the risk of losing it.